Can You Change a Prenup? 6 Reasons for Modification

 2. Drafting a Postnuptial Agreement

-A postnuptial agreement is the best way to amend a prenup.
-Drafting this new contract can override, update, or supplement your original agreement.
+A postnuptial agreement tends to be the best way to amend a prenup.
+This new contract can override, update, or supplement your original agreement.
 A postnuptial agreement should:

 3. Full Financial Disclosure